A visit to St Michan’s Church is arguably one of the most unique things to do in Dublin.

 2. The Brazen Head (4-minute walk)

-The Brazen Head is said to be the oldest pub in Dublin and to date to 1198.
+The Brazen Head is said to be the oldest pub in Dublin, dating back to 1198.
 Today it’s a popular destination for tourists and traditional music lovers.
 Loads of beamed ceilings and interconnecting rooms give it a cosy, historical feel – you might even get to see Robert Emmett’s ghost!

 3. Christ Church Cathedral (10-minute walk)